Deconstructing Chronic Low Back Pain in the Older Adult – Step by Step Evidence and Expert-Based Recommendations for Evaluation and Treatment.

 This is just one from a series of 10 articles titled:

-METHODS: The evaluation and treatment algorithm, a table articulating the rationale for the individual algorithm components, and stepped-care drug recommendations were developed using a modified Delphi approach.
-The Principal Investigator, a three-member content expert panel, and a nine-member primary care panel were involved in the iterative development of these materials.
-The algorithm was developed keeping in mind medications and other resources available within Veterans Health Administration (VHA) facilities.
-As panelists were not exclusive to the VHA, the materials can be applied in both VHA and civilian settings.
-The illustrative clinical case was taken from one of the contributor’s clinical practice.
+METHODS: A modified Delphi technique was used to develop a maladaptive coping algorithm and table providing the rationale for the various components of the algorithm.
+A seven-member content expert panel and a nine-member primary care panel were involved in the iterative development of the materials.
+While the algorithm was developed keeping in mind resources available within the Veterans Health Administration (VHA) facilities, panelists were not exclusive to the VHA, and therefore, materials can be applied in both VHA and civilian settings.
+The illustrative clinical case was taken from one of the contributors’ clinical practice.

 There are more articles like this @ our:

-KEYWORDS: Aged; Assessment; Chronic Pain; Depression; Elderly; Low Back Pain; Primary Care
+KEYWORDS: Aged; Assessment; Chronic Low Back Pain; Chronic Pain; Elderly; Low Back Pain; Maladaptive Coping; Primary Care

 From the FULL TEXT Article: